![]() Amsterdam to Brussels by train: A Thalys at Brussels Midi. |

 How to check times & buy tickets

-In 2017, Thalys switched from its original two classes Confort 1 (1st class) & Confort 2 (2nd class) to three classes of service: Standard, Comfort & Premium.
-The trains still physically have two types of seating which I'll call 2nd class & 1st class, but some 1st class cars will be designated Comfort and others Premium.
-You will choose your class when buying your ticket.
+Thalys switched from two classes of service to three in 2017, originally called Standard, Comfort & Premium.
+These were renamed Standard, Plus & Premier in November 2024.
+The trains physically have two types of seating, 1st & 2nd class, but on each departure some 1st class cars are designated Plus and others Premier.
+You choose your class when buying your ticket.

 -